 The proposed buildings and site improvements combine together in an attractive and visually cohesive manner because the proposed project designs complement the Obsidian development to the south, which this project is a continuation of.
 The proposed single-family and duplex building designs features similar architecture, building materials, and colors as the existing Obsidian development.
 The site also features a grade change of approximately eight feet from the property to the north.
 The Villas III duplexes are 35 feet tall, and the neighboring structures are approximately 27 feet tall.
-When the grade change is considered, the buildings have a similar top of roof elevation and the Villas III duplexes do not overpower the San Joaquin Villas to the north.
-A cross section of the properties can be seen in Figure 10, an aerial massing model can be seen in Figure 11, and a shadow study can be seen in Figure 12.
+When the grade change is considered, the buildings have a similar top of roof elevation, and the Villas III duplexes do not overpower the San Joaquin Villas to the north.
+The design of the units directly adjacent to San Joaquin Villas have been altered to remove the planned 2nd and 3rd floor balconies in order to provide additional privacy to residents of San Joaquin Villas.
 Additionally, the proposed density of the project is 8.11 units/acre which is lower than the maximum density of 12 units/acre applicable to the adjacent RMF-1 zoning district.